 Maybe we need to learn that fighting with and medicating anxiety is not the answer, and is causing us to feel more anxious than ever.

 Little do we know that we have the capacity and brilliant ability to change our national mood and emotional climate.

 Yet, it requires that we each stop indulging in emotional chaos and start living mindfully with our emotions.

 We must be willing to let go of our desperation for quick fixes, fad remedies, and design our own mindful existence with anxiety.

 Living mindfully with anxiety is simple, relatively free, although not always easy or comfortable.

-It takes time, patience, and consistent, compassionate proven practices that begin with
+It takes time, patience, and consistent, compassionate proven practices that to calm and quiet our anxiety.

 The research is clear about the positive effects of movement.